Half of Nagorno-Karabakh's population flees as the separatist government says it will dissolve

 Following the latest offensive and a cease-fire agreement brokered by Russian peacekeepers, Azerbaijan and Nagorno-Karabakh separatist authorities have begun talks on “reintegrating” the region back into Azerbaijan.
 Azerbaijani authorities have pledged to respect the rights of ethnic Armenians in the region and restore supplies after a 10-month blockade.
 Many local residents, however, fear reprisals and have decided to leave for Armenia.

-By Thursday morning, more than half of Nagorno-Karabakh's population — over 65,000 people — had fled to Armenia, according to Armenian officials.
+By Thursday morning, more than half of Nagorno-Karabakh's population — 66,500 people — had fled to Armenia, and the influx continues with unabating intensity, according to Armenian officials.

 The massive exodus began on Sunday evening, and the only road linking Nagorno-Karabakh to Armenia quickly filled up with cars that created an hourslong traffic jam.
 On Monday night, a fuel reservoir exploded at a gas station where people seeking to leave were lining up for gas that due to the blockade had been in short supply.
 At least 68 people were killed and nearly 300 injured, with over 100 more still considered missing.